HossamMoghni/GIAB_Coverage_Benchmark/README.md

 mode of a shallow exome is silence, not noise — which matters clinically, because it means a negative result is uninformative while a positive one stays reliable.

-> **Read [Limitations](#limitations) before quoting the recall numbers.** They are
-> measured against every confident variant on chromosome 22, not against the exome
-> capture target, so they are a floor rather than an estimate.
-Precision and the
-> SNP-versus-indel comparison are unaffected.

 ---

 ## Results